 - Anne Rice: Made famous by her gothic vampire novels and erotica, bestselling author Anne Rice was born and resided for most of her life in New Orleans, leaving the city shortly before Hurricane Katrina in 2005.
 Rice wrote over 20 novels featuring vampires, witches, and other supernatural creatures, but eventually came to rediscover her Roman Catholic faith.
 She began to chronicle the life of Jesus Christ in a three-part series, but the final book was postponed indefinitely after Rice left the Christian church (making sure to emphasize that it was not her belief in God she was abandoning).
-Rice now resides in California.

 Anne Rice -- her official site

 - Truman Capote: The New Orleans-born Capote knew he wanted to be a writer by the age of 11, overcoming a difficult childhood to write increasingly well-received short stories.
 His most famous works, the novel "In Cold Blood" and novella "Breakfast at Tiffany's," are both considered American classics.